 - 6.3.3.1.
-That the City may recognize Cultural Heritage Character Areas after study, based on recommendations of Cultural Heritage Surveys and other studies, including but not limited to planning studies for Secondary Plans, Block Plans, area planning studies, or zoning bylaws. - 6.3.3.2.
-That the City may require a Cultural Heritage Impact Assessment when a proposed development has the potential to adversely impact the heritage values of a recognized Cultural Heritage Character Area.
+That the City may recognize Cultural Heritage Character Areas after study, based on recommendations of Cultural Heritage Surveys and other studies, including but not limited to planning studies for Secondary Plans, Block Plans, area planning studies, or Zoning By-laws. - 6.3.3.2.
+That the City may require a Cultural Heritage Impact Assessment when a proposed development has the potential to adversely impact the heritage values of a recognized Cultural Heritage Character Area. - 6.3.3.3.

-- 6.3.3.3.
 To work with landowners to develop guidelines for Cultural Heritage CharacterAreas to identify the area's cultural heritage value, corresponding heritage attributes, geographical boundaries, and corresponding conservation objectives. - 6.3.3.4.
-To develop design guidelines for recognized Cultural Heritage Character Areas in order to support identified conservation objectives, maintain the area's heritage and contextual values and guide both public and private landowners proposing new development and infrastructure projects in such areas.
+To develop design guidelines for recognized Cultural Heritage Character Areas to support identified conservation objectives.
+These guidelines shall be used by landowners, both public and private, when proposing new development and infrastructure projects in such areas to ensure that the area's heritage character and contextual values are maintained.